DeShawn Sims: Professional career

 On September 30, 2013, Sims signed with the Boston Celtics.
 He was one of four nonguaranteed training camp invites (along with Damen Bell-Holter, Kammron Taylor and Chris Babb), vying for the final roster spot after accounting for the 14 guaranteed contracts.
 He was one of three small forwards invited to camp, along with Jeff Green, Gerald Wallace.
 On October 26, 2013, he was waived by the Celtics who waived all four nonguaranteed invitees reducing their roster to 14.
 After waiving the four players, Celtics president of basketball operations Danny Ainge said all four were welcome to join the team's D-League affiliate, Maine Red Claws, if they were willing to accept the low paying salary instead of higher paying offers overseas.
 Sims was the only one of the four who did not sign with the Red Claws by the end of the month.
 That year, he went on to sign with Hapoel Gilboa Galil of the Israeli Basketball Super League.
 In August 2014, he signed with Jeonju KCC Egis of the Korean Basketball League.

 On March 6, 2015, Sims signed with Champville of the Lebanese Basketball League.
 On March 1, 2016, Sims signed with Maccabi Kiryat Gat B.C. of the Israeli Basketball Premier League.

 On July 6, 2017, Sims signed with Italian club Eurobasket Roma, after a monstre season with NPC Rieti.
 He averaged 18.2 points per game on the team.
 On July 4, 2018, Sims signed with Pallacanestro Biella.

-On July 20, 2020, he has signed with Pistoia of the Serie A2 Basket.
+On July 20, 2020, Sims has signed with Pistoia of the Serie A2 Basket.
+In December 2021, he joined Chieti of the Serie A2 Basket.
+He retired in 2022.

+Coaching career

+After retiring from basketball in 2022, Sims and Harris opened a restaurant in Southfield, Michigan.
+Sims began his coaching career as a coach for his high school alma mater Pershing on April 9, 2024.
+He planned to employ the 1–3–1 defense and offense and to lean on his former Michigan head coach John Beilein.